charguer/optitrust/sc_artifact.md

-As a sanity check for our case study, we verified that the performance of our generated code is comparable or better than the performance of the corresponding manually optimized code, which we call the baseline, and comes from Barsamian et al. [30].
+As a sanity check for our case study, we verified that the performance of our generated code is comparable or better than the performance of the corresponding manually optimized code, which we call the baseline, and which comes from Barsamian et al. [30].

-**The purpose of the artifact evaluation should thus be to assess whether our generated code is at least as performant as its baseline.** The fact that we discovered additional optimizations is nice, but it is not the matter of our paper.
-We would have been perfectly happy with producing code with exactly the same performance as the baseline.
+**The purpose of the artifact evaluation should thus be to assess whether our generated code is at least as performant as its baseline.**

+We ran experiments with the same simulation parameters as Barsamian et al.
+However, running those simulations take several hours.
-We ran experiments with the same parameters as Barsamian et al., however these simulations run for hours.
-However, the claim that our code is at least as performant as its baseline can be checked on mid-size simulations that run for just a few minutes.
+The artifact reviewer may not have access to such a hardware, or may not be ready to invest that much time.
+Fortunately, if needed, the claim that our code is at least as performant as its baseline can be checked on a modern laptop, using mid-size simulations that run for just a few minutes.

 The benchmark results which we obtained on our test machines suggest that the most critical loop from our code runs faster than in the baseline.